What is a softphone and why your business needs one

 As you can imagine, setting one up requires extensive investment in hardware and infrastructure, and it also requires regular maintenance and hands-on intervention for any upgrades or additions.

-In reality, they can pose several challenges in running telephony operations.
+In reality, they can pose several challenges in running telephony operations, especially to a small business with shoestring resources.

-- Need to add a new extension?
+- Need to add a new hard phone extension?
 That will mean programming it into every existing phone.

-- Aging cable infrastructure?
+- Want to replace the entire phone line?
 That might take down your whole PBX network in one fell swoop, so it’s best to have a staff member dedicated to protecting uptime.

-- Upgrades or integrations to add?
+- Want to add upgrades or integrations to augment telephony productivity?
 Here comes new hardware and tricky problem-solving to make everything work together.

 All the other features you’d find in a traditional on-prem phone system are coded into the software, which can directly interface controls with other computer programs and systems.

-And don’t worry, you can still have a physical handset.
+And don’t worry, you can still have a hard phone and its accompanying headset.

 The table below points out the prerequisites you need for using a softphone compared to an on-premise phone system.